saq/saq.github.io/people.md

 ### John Lin
 John worked on classifying leaf traits of woody species of the cerrado region of Brazil.

-### John Boudouris
-John came on the Panama field course in May 2012 and completed a fine research project on extra-floral nectaries in the Brazilian cerrado.

-Boudouris, J. & Queenborough, S.A.
-2013.
-Diversity and distribution of extra-floral nectaries in the cerrado savanna vegetation of Brazil.
-PeerJ 1:e219. doi: [http://dx.doi.org/10.7717/peerj.219](10.7717/peerj.219)

 ## Research assistants